UsamaSadiq/usamasadiq.github.io/_tabs/contact.md

 permalink: /contact/
 ---

-I'm always open to discussing new opportunities, interesting projects, or just having a conversation about technology and innovation.
+I'm always open to discuss new opportunities, interesting projects, or just having a conversation about technology and innovation.

 ---